DjDeveloperr/DjDeveloperr/README.md

 ### 👋 Hey, I’m Dj

-I’m a hobby programmer currently in high school (last year!).
+I’m a hobby programmer.
 I maintain some open-source projects and also contribute!
 I have authored many modules in the Deno ecosystem.
 Consider sponsoring if you like my work!